squidKid-deluxe/Calculator/README.md

 # GUI calculator

-This is a simple GUI calculator that currently operates by keyboard, not on-screen buttons.
+This is a simple GUI calculator that currently operates by both keyboard and on-screen buttons.

 The calculator can handle: